The taught element of this course is full time (12 months) and part-time (24 months).

 Entry Requirements & How to Apply

 Please note: Due to the level of interest and limited numbers on the MSc Sport Rehabilitation a gathered field approach to admissions is operated.
-This means that applications will be considered all together after the closing date of the 1st of April 2021.
-If you have any queries in the meantime please contact Admissions.
+This means that applications will be considered all together after the closing date of the 5th of April 2024.

 All applicants will be required to complete an application form (including a personal statement) and will be expected to attend an interview.